-Depending on whether Easter falls in March or April, the pre-Lenten festival of Carnivale may take place in early March.
-The festivities peak the weekend before the last day of Carnivale, which is Fat Tuesday or Shrove Tuesday.
+Depending on whether Easter falls in March or April, the pre-Lenten festival of Carnevale may take place in early March.
+The festivities peak the weekend before the last day of Carnevale, which is Fat Tuesday or Shrove Tuesday (Martedi Grasso in Italian).
 There are parades and equestrian shows at Piazza del Popolo, and you'll find Rome's sidewalks covered with paper confetti thrown by groups of school kids.
-More rambunctious youngsters may engage in street battles using raw eggs and flour – so be sure to steer clear of the line of fire!
+More rambunctious youngsters may engage in street battles using raw eggs and flour—so be sure to steer clear of the line of fire!

 Check for upcoming Carnevale dates here.

 March 8 is International Women's Day worldwide, or Festa della Donna in Italy.
 Men bring the women in their lives bunches of fragrant yellow mimosa flowers, and groups of women usually go out to dinner together.
 If you're in Rome on this day and you have a particular restaurant in mind, it's a good idea to make a reservation in advance.
 Museums and sites sometimes offer free or reduced-price admission to women on March 8.

 Festa of Santa Francesca Romana - Blessing of the Cars